BorrisonXiao/borrisonxiao.github.io/_posts/2022-09-04-PCFG-Termination.md

 > A sequence converges if it is monotonic (increasing or decreasing) and bounded.

+A review of recursive sequence can be found [here](https://www.ms.uky.edu/~droyster/ma114F16/RecursiveSequences.pdf).

 Our sequence is obviously monotonically increasing by its definition, can you prove that it is bounded?
 A short proof is given in the appendix.

 *Hint: It can be proved by induction that*